Fall 2015 Enrollment

 Accounting, Actuarial Science, Advertising, Education (K-12), Anthropology, Art, Arts Administration, Astronomy, Biology, Biomedical Engineering, Business, Chemistry, Chinese, Classical Studies, Communication Sciences and Disorders, Communication Studies, Journalism, Public Relations, Digital Media Production, Recording Industry Studies, Composition, Computer Engineering, Computer Science, Criminal Justice, Dance, Economics, Education, Electrical Engineering, English, Literature, Writing, General Studies, Finance, Foreign Languages, French, Gender Studies, German, Health, History, Integrated Communication, International Business, International Studies, Jazz Studies, Journalism, Management Information Systems, Marketing, Mathematics, Mechanical Engineering, Multimedia Studies, Music, Music Composition, Music Education, Natural Sciences, Editorial News, Peace and Conflict Studies, Pedagogy, Pharmacy, Philosophy, Physical Education, Physician Assistant, Physics, Political Science, Pre-Dentistry, Pre-Law, Pre-Medicine, Pre-Optometry, Pre-Pharmacy, Pre-Physical Therapy, Pre-Physician Assistant, Pre-Seminary, Pre-Vet, Psychology, Public Relations, Religion, Social Studies, Social Work, Sociology, Software Engineering, Spanish, Special Education, Theatre

-At Butler, students receive a well-rounded education where liberal arts are incorporated into professional studies.
-With 60 academic programs spanning over 6 colleges, students have several options to choose from.
+At Butler, students receive a well-rounded education that incorporates a liberal arts perspective into professional fields of study.
+With 60 academic programs that span over 6 colleges, students have several options to choose from.
 There are also pre-professional programs in areas of engineering, law, medicine, and veterinary medicine.

 Butler has been lauded for its academic and campus resources.
-The University offers its students beneficial opportunities like the first-year experience, study abroad, internships, service learning, and research projects.
-These resources have been praised for their contributions to student success.
+The University offers its students such beneficial opportunities as the first-year experience, study abroad, internships, service-learning, and research projects.
+These resources have been praised for their contributions to student success in recognition of their hands-on approaches to learning.

-Butler hires faculty that are actively engaged in their fields of study.
-Professors are researches and scholars, practicing and exercising their talents through creative inquiry.
+Butler hires faculty who are actively engaged in their fields of study.
+Professors are researchers and scholars, practicing and exercising their talents through creative inquiry.
 Butler faculty create a solid foundation for students to work from.
-The educational experience offered by the University is grounded in the liberal arts, and tied to professional studies.
+The educational experience offered by the University is grounded in the liberal arts and tied to professional studies.
 Students learn to integrate the two components into a framework of educational discovery.

-The purpose of the Core Curriculum, as mentioned before, is to give students a sense of place within the local and global communities.
-Students learn about their individual potentials and how to apply their talents to society.
 Butler professors recognize the importance of Core, not just for its content, but for its potential to engage.
-Involving the students with the subject matter is more critical than the subject matter itself.
-Through involvement, students gain necessary skills such as critical and higher level thinking, effective communication, and conceptualization.
+Through active involvement, students gain such necessary skills as critical and higher-level thinking, effective communication, and conceptualization.

 Butler students have over 150 clubs and organizations at their disposal.
 Over 94% of the student body participates in some club or group, and nearly 33% of students are involved in Greek life.
-There are also plenty of opportunities to give back to the community.
-Butler connects its students with several organizations, many of which focus on mentoring the community’s youth.
-Butler also offers service opportunities available in conjunction with academic coursework.
+There are also plenty of opportunities to give back to the community; Butler connects its students with several organizations, many of which focus on mentoring the community’s youth.
+Butler even offers service-learning opportunities available in conjunction with academic coursework.

 Butler has 19 varsity sports that compete in the NCAA Division 1 BIG EAST Conference.
 Non student-athletes may participate in athletics by joining an intramural or club sport.
 There is also the option to exercise at the Health & Recreation Center or join a fitness class.

-This campus resource is available to assist any club or group.
-It is also the place to go to seek information regarding upcoming events and activities.
-PULSE is great tool for getting involved.
+The Programs for Leadership and Service Education (PULSE) is a resource available to assist any club or group, supporting students with the means to carry out the goals of their organizations.
+It is also the place to go to seek information regarding upcoming events and activities and serves as a great tool for getting involved.
 Staff members are happy to help students find their niche in the campus community.

 Butler works hard to provide its students with the tools necessary to succeed after graduation.
-The class of 2013 had a 96% success rate, with 19% of those students going on to pursue a graduate program.
-Butler has 44,000+ alumni in 50 states and 81 countries.
+A recent had a 96% success rate, 19% of whom had enrolled in a graduate program.
+Butler has over 44,000 alumni spread throughout all 50 states and 81 countries.

 Internship & Career Services (ICS)

-Internship & Career Services is an incredibly useful tool for students.
-The center focuses on the individual needs and goals of each student.
-Through frequent academic advising and occasional counseling, students are guided through the rigorous process of selecting an area of study, and ultimately a career path.
-ICS also offers self-assessments to students so that they might better understand their talents and professional potential.
+Internship & Career Services in an incredibly useful tool for students.
+The center focuses on the individual needs and goals of each student, working to provide them with the resources and guidance they need for postgraduate success.
+Through frequent academic advising and occasional counseling, students are guided through the rigorous process of selecting an area of study and. ultimately. a career path.
+ICS also offers self-assessments to help students better understand their talents and professional potential.

 Admissions Fall 2015